pallabsarker/PBS-Cafe/README.md

 # Café Management System
 ## Name: PBS Café
-**I have designed and developed a Café management system named PBS Café to streamline operations for both in-store and online customers.
+**I have designed and developed a Café management system named "PBS Café" to streamline operations for both in-store and online customers.
 The system offers a user-friendly interface for both customer and admin portals.
 This project aimed to create a comprehensive and user-friendly solution to improve café efficiency and